vectordotdev/vector/docs/usage/configuration/sinks/elasticsearch.md

 ### host

-`required` `type: string` `example: "http://10.24.32.122:9000"`
+`optional` `no default` `type: string` `example: "http://10.24.32.122:9000"`

 The host of your Elasticsearch cluster.
 This should be the full URL as shown in the example.
+This is required if the `provider` is not `"aws"`

 ### index